Glasgow University Union: Debating

-The GUU is one of the most successful university debating institutions in the world, winning the World Universities Debating Championship five times, the European University Debating Championships once and the John Smith Memorial Mace a record 16 times.
+The GUU is one of the most successful university debating institutions in the world, winning the World Universities Debating Championship five times, the European Universities Debating Championships once and the John Smith Memorial Mace a record 16 times.

 The Convener of Debates on the GUU Board is elected from the Union membership and heads the Union Debates Committee.
-The current Convener of Debates is Emma Chan.
 The Convener is responsible for the internal and intervarsity debating activities of the GUU.
 The Union's Debates Chamber spans the first and second floors of the building.

 The Union historically held the biennial John Smith Memorial Debate in memory of the former Leader of the Labour Party and former member of the union and Convener of Debates.
 The last of these was held in 2011, when guest speakers included Shadow Scottish Secretary Ann McKechin and former Conservative Health Minister Gerry Malone, and which was chaired by then Rector of the University and former leader of the Liberal Democrats Charles Kennedy.
 A bust of John Smith by Eduardo Paolozzi stands at the entrance to the Debates Chamber gallery.

-The Union currently holds a biennial Charles Kennedy Memorial Debate, the first having been held in 2015.
+The Union holds a biennial Charles Kennedy Memorial Debate, the first having been held in 2015.
 In attendance at the inaugural memorial debate were: Alex Cole-Hamilton, subsequent Liberal Democrat MSP for Edinburgh Western; Alistair Darling, former Chancellor of the Exchequer and Labour MP for Edinburgh South West; Fiona Hyslop, SNP MSP for Linlithgow and Cabinet Secretary for Culture, Tourism and External Affairs; Ian Duncan, Conservative MEP; Graham Stringer, Labour MP for Blackley and Broughton; and Alastair Campbell, former Director of Communications and Strategy at Number 10.
 The debate was chaired by Former President of the Union and former leader of the Liberal Democrats and MP for North East Fife Sir Menzies Campbell.